jotadwright/babel/experiments/concept-emergence2/README.md

 All data is expected to be stored under `~/Corpora/concept-emergence2/`.

-To generate the data required for this project, please refer to the [ehai/tabular-dataset-gen](https://gitlab.ai.vub.ac.be/ehai/tabular-dataset-gen) project.
+To generate the data required for this project, please refer to the [ehai/conll-tabular-datasets](https://gitlab.ai.vub.ac.be/ehai/conll-tabular-datasets) project.

 We provide two ways to load data in.

-1. split-by-entities: a `.jsonl` file containing all entities.
+1. split-by-entities: a `.jsonl` file containing all entities (e.g. for tabular datasets).
 2. split-by-scenes: a separate `.jsonl` file for each scene, where scenes are precomputed (e.g. for datasets like CLEVR)

 ```